NickOurlord/Final-Assessment/README.md

 Each network graph is going to be opened in separate windows.
  — “python3 FCP_task_4.py -ring_network 10”, “python3 FCP_task_4.py -small_world 10” and “python3 FCP_task_4.py -small_world 10 -re_wire 0.1”

+Finally for selecting neighbours from a network with the Defuant model, type in -defaunt -use_network The Defaunt model would still select lists as inputs by default, but would also accept networks and nodes.